drreynolds/smuhpc-workshop/source/session_3.rst

    $ python python_example.py

-It can also be called from an interactive Python session; first enter an interactive Python session via the shell command
+It can also be called from an interactive Python session; first enter an :index:`interactive Python session <pair: Python; interactive session>` via the shell command

 .. code-block:: bash